blbadger/blbadger.github.io/input-generation.md

 ![transformed dalmatian]({{https://blbadger.github.io}}/neural_networks/transformed_dalmatian_dalmatian.png)

 The dalmatian's spots are slightly exaggerated, but aside from some general lack of resolution the dalmatians are still clearly visible.
 Now let's make a relatively small transformation from one breed of dog to another.
-Beginning again with images of dalmatians but this time performing the input gradient procedure with a target class of 'Siberian Husky', we have
+Beginning again with images of dalmatians but this time performing the input gradient procedure with a target class of 'Siberian Husky' we have

 ![transformed dalmatian]({{https://blbadger.github.io}}/neural_networks/transformed_dalmatian_husky.png)